-If a misl does not currently exist in the region, than SHSS candidates can help constitute a Jakara Movement Misl.
+If a misl does not currently exist in the region then SHSS candidates can help constitute a Jakara Movement Misl.

 Managing Service Hours:

 Community Service hours will be tracked by both the students and a Jakara Movement representative.
 It is the student's responsibility to download the form and bring it to each of the volunteer events to receive appropriate documentation.
-A signature is required by an authorized personnel at the location where volunteer hours are being accrued.
+A signature is required by authorized personnel at the location where volunteer hours are being accrued.
 In the case that the student fails to bring his/her form he/she must make arrangements with the Community Organizer.
-The Community Organizer will also keep a log of the volunteer’s hours.
+The Community Organizer will also keep a log of the volunteer hours.
+A sign-in & attendance sheet is always available during the event so please always make sure to sign in.
 At the end of the year, the Community Organizer will notify students of their hours.
 At any time, the student can send an email to their Jakara Movement representative to check their hours.